bcomnes/node-handbook/README.md

 Here are some keys of interest:

 - [`main`](https://docs.npmjs.com/files/package.json#main): this is the name of the entry point of your application.
 When requiring the module, you get whatever this file `exports` or `module.exports`.
 When reading a modules source code, this is the file you look at first.
 - [`bin`](https://docs.npmjs.com/files/package.json#bin): sometimes modules will include a executable bin.
 These get specified here.
-These end in the `./node_modules/.bin` folder and are available to the commands defined in the `scripts` field.
+These end up in the `./node_modules/.bin` folder and are available to the commands defined in the `scripts` field.
 They also get installed to your `$PATH` if you installed with the `-g` flag.
 - [`scripts`](https://docs.npmjs.com/misc/scripts): this is where you define scripts.
 You should always include the following scripts in your module (if appropriate):
   - `test`: the command used to test your module
   - `start`: the command to run your module